 If a person with HIV has the coronavirus, are they more likely to get very sick or die?

-We don't have research on this yet.
+We still aren't certain.
 But as long as your immune system is healthy -- i.e., you're taking HIV medications and your CD4 count is not low -- that will help fight off infection.

 Does a person's CD4 (T-cell) count affect their coronavirus risk?

-There's no research on this yet.
-But a "normal" CD4 count -- which, depending on the person, can be anywhere from 450 to 1,100 -- can protect a person from many illnesses.
+There's no firm research on this, but a "normal" CD4 count -- which, depending on the person, can be anywhere from 450 to 1,100 -- can protect a person from many illnesses.

 How can people with HIV protect themselves from the coronavirus?

 Stay on HIV medications, and try to stay physically active and eat nutritionally.
-Beyond that: wash your hands, avoid travel, practice social distancing, rest, and avoid stress.
+Beyond that: wear a mask, wash your hands, avoid travel and indoor crowds, practice social distancing, rest, and avoid stress.

 How should a person with HIV prepare for possible coronavirus infection?